 Celery and Celeriac

 Celery (Apium graveolens) is an herb and vegetable member of the parsley family.
 It is a cool-season crop that is a biennial, but is often grown as an annual for fresh market consumption.
 It does best when temperatures are relatively cool, particularly at night.
-Celery is a versatile ingredient for cooking, and during 2012, U.S. consumers used an average 6 pounds of fresh celery per person per year.
+Celery is a versatile ingredient for cooking, used both fresh and frozen.
 The stalk is often served raw or cooked in vegetable dishes.
 Celery leaves are used much like an herb, similar to parsley, in flavoring soups, stews, salads and other dishes.
 Celeriac (Apium rapaceum) is also known as celery root, and is grown for its smooth celery flavor and long storage capacity.

-Much of the commercial production for fresh market celery produced in the United States is concentrated in California and Michigan.
-A small portion of celery is harvested for processing to be used in prepared foods such as soups and juices.
-The 2012 Census of Agriculture reports that 4 Kentucky farms harvested celery in the 2012 growing season both for fresh market and for processing.
-Across the entire U.S., 488 farms reported harvesting 32,577 acres of celery with 30,385 of those acres of celery being harvested for fresh market sales.
-Celeriac is not reported in the Kentucky or United States 2012 Census of Agriculture information.
-Celery and celeriac appear to be interesting crops for direct marketing, such as farmers’ markets sales and sales to restaurants.
+Fresh market celery production is concentrated in California and Michigan.
+A small portion of celery is harvested for processing use in prepared foods such as soups and juices.
+The 2017 Census of Agriculture reported 1,603 U.S. farms harvested 34,717 acres of celery, with 30,385 acres harvested for fresh market sales1.
+The 2017 Census reported that 17 Kentucky farms harvested celery2.
+Celeriac was not reported in the 2012 or 2017 Census information.
+Per capita fresh celery use declined somewhat, from 6 pounds in 2012 to 5 pounds in 2016, according to the Economic Research Service.
+Celery and celeriac may be interesting crops for direct marketing in Kentucky, such as farmers markets sales and sales to restaurants.